yanyshen/P2Portal/README.md

 * Edit the information of an existing repository;
 * Add/delete a folder;
 ![operations](https://github.com/eBay/P2Portal/raw/master/images/operation.png)
 In this way, the end user can be free from manual operations which have been proven error prone and time consuming.
-P2 Repository portal will play a key role on making the process more efficient and stable with high quality.
+Eclipse Plugin Repository Portal will play a key role on making the process more efficient and stable with high quality.

 ## Use Scenario